13 quotes to explain Jurgen Klopp’s philosophy: ‘I always want it loud’

 “That is not an ill-disciplined thing.
 That is organised.
 That is what causes all the problems – the inter-changing, the good football, the passing…”

-Lijnders, who returned to Liverpool to become Klopp’s assistant after a brief spell in charge of NEC, suggests the Reds boss places more importance on what happens off the field.
+Lijnders, who returned to Liverpool to become Klopp’s assistant in 2018 after a brief spell in charge of NEC, suggests the Reds boss places more importance on what happens off the field.

 “Jurgen creates a family.
 We always say: 30 per cent tactic, 70 per cent teambuilding,” he said in an interview with the Dutch newspaper De Volksrant.